GECKODocs/docs2/docs/getting_started.md

 import ReactPlayer from 'react-player/lazy';

-## Initial Setup
+## User Setup

-Initial user setup on the GECKO platform is fast and easy.
-You will receive an **email invite**.
-Simply follow the link and fill in the relevant details.
+Getting set up on the GECKO platform is fast and easy.
+Simply follow the link in your **email invite** and fill in the relevant details.

 Once complete, you will be able to log in with your email and password.
 #### First Steps

   <ReactPlayer